The-OpenROAD-Project/OpenROAD/README.md

            [-random]
 ```
 - ``-hor_layers`` (mandatory).
 Set the layers to create the metal shapes
-of pins assigned to horizontal tracks.
+of pins placed in horizontal tracks.
 Can be a single layer or a list of layer indices
 - ``-ver_layers`` (mandatory).
 Set the layers to create the metal shapes
-of pins assigned to vertical tracks.
+of pins placed in vertical tracks.
 Can be a single layer or a list of layer indices
 - ``-random_seed``.
 Set the seed for random operations.
 - ``-exclude``.
 Set an interval in one of the four edges of the die boundary
-where pins cannot be assigned.
+where pins cannot be placed.
 Can be used multiple times.
 - ``-random``.
-When this flag is enabled, the pin assignment is
+When this flag is enabled, the pin placement is
 random.

 The `exclude` option syntax is `-exclude edge:interval`.
 The `edge` values are